mikkeloscar/kube-node-ready-controller/README.md

 ## How it works

 The controller is configured with a list of pod selectors (namespace + labels) and for each node it will check if the pods are scheduled and has status ready.
-If all expected pods are ready it will make sure the node doesn't have the taint `node.alpha.kubernetes.io/notReady-workload`.
+If all expected pods are ready it will make sure the node doesn't have the [taint][taints-tolerations] `node.alpha.kubernetes.io/notReady-workload`.
 If some expected pods aren't ready, it will make sure to set the taint on the node.

 ## Setup